JulGvoz/twisted-fates/README.md

 - Calamity being executed while dead does nothing, since they have no ability while dead.
 - Your ability triggers before the game ends (so if all other players of your alignment were dead, they will become alive and the game will not end)

+### Examples
+Good Apostle and Cutthroat are dead, Mangler, Neolith, Zenith and Calamity are alive.
+Calamity is executed.
+Now Good Apostle and Cutthroat are alive, everyone else is dead.
+All fated are dead, so the game ends, and evil wins.

+Calamity is executed on the first day.
+Calamity's ability does not trigger.

+Zenith, Seeker and Savage are dead, meanwhile Calamity, Sleepwalker, Cutthroat and Mangler are alive.
+Calamity is executed.
+Now Zenith, Seeker and Savage are alive, Calamity, Sleepwalker, Cutthroat and Mangler are dead.
+Zenith, Seeker and Savage are all on different teams, so the game continues and goes into night.

+Calamity is poisoned by Neolith.
+Calamity is executed, but nothing happens.

 ## Elixir
 "You cannot die from execution if you were nominated by a fated."